yexiang-aws/nixl/docs/BackendGuide.md

 * supportsLocal(): Indicates if the backend supports transfers within a node
 * supportsRemote(): Indicates if the backend supports transfers across nodes
 * supportsNotif(): Indicates if the backend supports notifications
-* supportsProgressThread(): Indicates if the backend supports progress() method.
-That method should call the underlying procedure of progressing transfers for this backend.
 * getSupportedMems(): Indicates memory types supported by the backend

-Based on the first 4 methods (supports*), the required methods to be implemented change.
+Based on the first 3 methods (supports*), the required methods to be implemented change.
 For instance, UCX backend implements all as it supports all scenarios, while GDS backend only has supportsLocal, detailed more in Example implementations.
-Note that a network backend should have supportsRemote and supportsNotif to be set to true, and preferably supportsLocal also to true, so another backend doesn’t need to be involved for local transfers.
-For a storage backend, it should have supportsLocal and supportsNotif is optional. supportsProgressThread is optional for both cases.
-Additionally, a backend that supportsRemote must also support supportNotifs.
+Note that a network backend must have supportsRemote and supportsNotif to be set to true, and preferably supportsLocal also to true, so another backend doesn't need to be involved for local transfers.
+For a storage backend, it should have supportsLocal and supportsNotif is optional.

-Note that supportProgressThread is an indicator whether a backend has implemented the progress() method, but does not imply how the progress thread is implemented.
-During creation of a backend, the provided init params indicate how the progress thread is intended to be used.
-For instance, if the enablement of progress thread is set to false, while a backend cannot work without a separate progress thread, the backend creation would fail.
-This flag is useful for the NIXL agent if we want to provide some agent level guarantees, such as minimum time between calls to progress for backends, or if a central progress method is implemented (for future proofing, not currently implemented).
 ### Connection Management:

 * connect(): Initiates connection to a remote agent.